 Federal Tax Credit for New Electric Vehicles

 Driving an all-electric vehicle requires vehicle charging.
-Because home charging is so convenient, most EV owners do more than 80 percent of their total charging at home.
+Because home charging is so convenient, most EV owners do more than 80% of their total charging at home.
 This might change as more rapid chargers are available for EV drivers on the go, taking as little as 30 minutes to charge.

-Knowing the charging options where you drive can help you determine what range you need from an electric vehicle, especially if you tend to drive longer distances.
+Knowing the charging options where you drive can help you determine what range you need from an electric vehicle, especially if you tend to drive long distances.